ShahriyariLab/TMEImmune/README.md

 ## Citations

-If you use TMEscore in your research, please cite the following papers:
+If you use `TMEImmune` in your research, please cite the following papers:

 Yoshihara, K., Shahmoradgoli, M., Martínez, E. et al. Inferring tumour purity and stromal and immune cell admixture from expression data.
 Nat Commun 4, 2612 (2013). https://doi.org/10.1038/ncomms3612